Steven Dunbar

-Steven Dunbar Jr. (born December 19, 1995) is an American professional football wide receiver for the Edmonton Elks of the Canadian Football League (CFL).
-He played college football at Houston.
+Steven Dunbar Jr. (born December 19, 1995) is an American former professional football player who was a wide receiver in the National Football League (NFL), Canadian Football League (CFL), and United Football League (UFL).
+He played college football for the Houston Cougars.

 College career

 Dunbar started in 38 games for the Houston Cougars and finished his college career with 180 receptions for 2,430 yards and 11 touchdowns.
-As a senior in 2017, Dunbar earned All-American Athletic Conference Honorable Mention honors.
+As a senior in 2017, Dunbar earned honorable mention All-American Athletic Conference honors.

 Professional career

 San Francisco 49ers

 After being undrafted, the San Francisco 49ers signed Dunbar on May 1, 2018.
 On September 1, 2018, Dunbar was cut but re-signed with the 49ers' practice squad the next day.
 On December 26, 2018, Dunbar was promoted to the active roster.
 He was waived on April 29, 2019.

 Denver Broncos

 On July 18, 2019, Dunbar signed with the Denver Broncos.
 He was waived on August 31, 2019.

 Dallas Renegades

 In the 2020 XFL draft, Dunbar was selected in the open phase by the Dallas Renegades.
 He was placed on injured reserve on December 19, 2019.
 He was waived from injured reserve on March 23, 2020.